zan2azzhhh/Zhenhao_An-portfolio/final-project-part-three.md

 ## The audience
-> Talk about who you identified as the audience for your final data story.
-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
-Note any specific adjustments you made to your final project to make it work for your audience.

-Based on the feedbacks of interviewers, there is no doubt that the primary audiences are NBA enthusiasts.
-As my story is under the NBA background, NBA fans will enjoy reading it and understand what I am saying.
-For those audiences my story can give them a deeper understanding of how the game has transformed, allowing them to appreciate and analyze modern basketball more comprehensively, so they can stay updated on statistical trends and strategic shifts, and they can enhance their ability to discuss and enjoy NBA games!
+Based on the feedback from interviewers, it's clear that the primary audience for my story is NBA enthusiasts.
+Given the NBA background of my story, fans of the league will enjoy reading and comprehending the story very much.
+For this audience, my story offers a deeper understanding of how the game has transformed, enabling them to understand modern basketball more comprehensively.
+In turn, this allows them to stay updated on statistical trends and strategic shifts, enhancing their ability to discuss and enjoy NBA games.

-Besides, I think it would be also necessary for basketball coaches and players looking to stay informed about the evolving trends in the sport for strategic and training purposes.
-The NBA is the best professional basketball league in the world, so it would helpful to adopt these valuable trends to themselves.
-In my call to action part, I have summarized some suggestions to them based on the data I analyzed.
-So coaches can adapt their training methods and players refine their skills to stay competitive, and players can pay more attentions to the development of those more versatile and adaptable playing styles to effectively improve their skills.
+Furthermore, I believe it's also crucial for basketball coaches and players to stay informed about the evolving trends for strategic and training purposes.
+As the NBA represents the pinnacle of professional basketball, adopting these valuable trends can be beneficial for coaches and players at all levels.
+In the call-to-action section, I've summarized suggestions based on the analyzed data.
+Coaches can adapt their training methods, and players can refine their skills to let themselves stay competitive.
+Players can also pay more attention to the development of versatile and adaptable playing styles to effectively improve their skills.

 ## Final design decisions
-> You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
-Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
-Include any other information that helps round out your data story.

 ### My design decision: